-- First preheat the oven to 220C or 200C for fan assisted ovens.
+- First, preheat the oven to 220C/430F or 200C/400F for fan assisted ovens.

-- While the oven is heating up, combine the soy milk with the lemon juice or vinegar and let stand for at least five minutes in a warm place (I usually place it on the counter just above the oven or next to the hob if I've been cooking).
+- While the oven is heating up, combine the plant-based milk with the lemon juice or vinegar and let stand for at least five minutes in a warm place (I usually place it on the counter just above the oven or next to the hob if I've been cooking).

 - Combine the flours, salt, oat bran and baking soda in a large mixing bowl.

-- Make a well in the centre of the dry ingredients and add in the soy milk, which should have curdled by now.
+- Make a well in the centre of the dry ingredients and add in the milk, which should have curdled by now.
 Use a knife to mix the dry into the wet ingredients and mix as little as possible, just until everything comes together.

 - Then turn out the dough onto a baking tray lined with baking paper and form a rough ball, slightly flatten, and then cut a deep cross into it with a sharp and wet knife.